 Wondering If You Have BII?

+Breast Implant Illness symptoms can be different and random; therefore, they may not fit into a category and may be misdiagnosed.
 Breast implant illness is poorly understood and there has been little research done, and no studies or numbers are available regarding how many women have experienced the illness.

 When considering breast implants, you should speak with your surgeon about your own and your family’s medical history.
-And of course, you should pick the most experienced, board certified cosmetic surgeon like Dr. Angelina Postoev to complete your procedure.
+And of course, you should pick the most experienced, board-certified cosmetic surgeon like Dr. Angelina Postoev to complete your procedure.

-Angelina Postoev, MD, FACS, a triple board-certified cosmetic surgeon, and Christopher Ibikunle, MD, FACS, offer breast augmentation for women in Lawrenceville, Suwanee, Johns Creek, Buckhead, and the surrounding areas of Atlanta, Georgia.
+Angelina Postoev, MD, FACS, a triple-board certified cosmetic surgeon, and Christopher Ibikunle, MD, FACS, offer breast augmentation for women in Lawrenceville, Suwanee, Johns Creek, Buckhead, and the surrounding areas of Atlanta, Georgia.